Stock events for Exelon Corp. (EXC)

 EXC’s Geographic footprint

-Exelon Corporation's operational geographic footprint spans across six primary states and the District of Columbia through its regulated utilities: Atlantic City Electric (New Jersey), Baltimore Gas and Electric Company (Maryland), Commonwealth Edison Company (Illinois), Delmarva Power & Light Company (Delaware and Maryland), PECO Energy Company (Pennsylvania), and Pepco (Washington, D.C. and Maryland).
-This extensive network covers a service territory of approximately 48,000 square miles, serving over 10 million customers.
+Exelon's operational footprint spans several states and the District of Columbia.
+It serves customers through its six regulated transmission and distribution utilities: Atlantic City Electric (New Jersey), Baltimore Gas and Electric (Maryland), Commonwealth Edison (Illinois), Delmarva Power (Delaware and Maryland), PECO Energy Company (Pennsylvania), and Pepco (Washington, D.C., and Maryland).

 EXC Corporate Image Assessment